Sadistic Souls Motorcycle Club

-The Aryan Nations Sadistic Souls Motorcycle Club, also known as Sadistic Souls MC, is a white-supremacist outlaw motorcycle club founded in 2010.
+The Aryan Nations Sadistic Souls Motorcycle Club, also known as Sadistic Souls MC, is a white supremacist outlaw motorcycle club founded in 2010.
 Since 2014, they have been listed as an active neo-Nazi group in annual reports conducted by the Southern Poverty Law Center.

-According to the club's website, the group states that it is "the militant arm" of the Aryan Nations.
+According to their official website, the club claims to be the "militant arm" of Aryan Nations.

 Formation

-After serving a seven-year prison sentence for federal weapons charges, ex-Ku Klux Klan member Dennis Michael McGiffen started the Sadistic Souls Motorcycle Club in 2010 with the intention of having the group act as the militant arm of Aryan Nations.
-McGiffen has been the leader of SSMC since its founding.
-The club's colors are black & silver.
+After serving a seven-year prison sentence for federal weapons charges, ex-Ku Klux Klan member Dennis Michael McGiffen formed the Sadistic Souls Motorcycle Club (SSMC) in 2010 with the intention of the group to act as the militant wing of the North American-based Aryan Nations neo-Nazi organization.
+McGiffen has continuously served as the National President of SSMC since founding it.
+The club's colors are black and silver.

-In July 2012, the Sadistic Souls MC formally merged with the neo-Nazi group Aryan Nations.
-They are currently known as Aryan Nations Sadistic Souls MC.
+In July 2012, SSMC formally merged with Aryan Nations.
+It is currently known as Aryan Nations Sadistic Souls MC.

-The motorcycle club has chapters in Illinois, Oklahoma, Missouri, Wisconsin, Florida, Pennsylvania, Alabama, Ohio, Tennessee, Australia, United Kingdom and New Zealand.
+The club has chapters in Illinois, Oklahoma, Missouri, Wisconsin, Florida, Pennsylvania, Alabama, Ohio, North Carolina and Tennessee as well as Australia, Sweden, Germany, South Africa, the United Kingdom (England, Scotland) and New Zealand.
+They also have a nomad-style chapter of members who sport a bottom rocker of the word "vagabond" on the backs of their kuttes.

 Ideology

 The Sadistic Souls claim to accept any white nationalist regardless of religious belief.

 On its official website, the club claims that forced integration is "deliberate and malicious genocide, particularly for a people like the white race, who are now a small minority in the world."

-Their club's motto, "The Black & Silver Solution"', is the phrase given to represent a coalition of several racist organizations.
-More specifically, it refers to the group's alliance with the United Klans of America and The Creativity Movement.
+Their club's motto, "The Black & Silver Solution"', is the phrase given to represent a coalition of several racist organizations with the United Klans of America and The Creativity Movement.

 Imagery

 Like many other white supremacist and racist skinhead groups, the Aryan Nations Sadistic Souls MC uses various Wehrmacht insignia, including the Totenkopf, the Reichsadler, the doppelte Siegrune and the Nationalflagge.

-Since the club's merger with Aryan Nations, many of the Sadistic Souls members can be seen wearing a patch of the Aryan Nations logo, which consists of a Wolfsangel symbol with a sword replacing the crossbar.
+Since the club's merger with Aryan Nations, many of the SSMC members can be seen wearing a patch of the Aryan Nations logo, which consists of a Wolfsangel symbol with a sword replacing the crossbar.